Platform Architecture

 When you deploy:

-- Code compiled to JavaScript
+- Code is compiled and bundled to JavaScript

-- New version created (immutable)
+- A new immutable version is created

-- Devices reconnect to new version
+- Connected devices are sent a reboot and reconnect to the new version

 Scaling